The Interpretation of Dreams: Overview

 Dreams, in Freud's view, are formed as the result of two mental processes.
 The first process involves unconscious forces that construct a wish that is expressed by the dream, and the second is the process of censorship that forcibly distorts the expression of the wish.
 In Freud's view, all dreams are forms of "wish fulfillment" (later in Beyond the Pleasure Principle, Freud would discuss dreams which do not appear to be wish-fulfillment).
 Freud states: "My presumption that dreams can be interpreted at once puts me in opposition to the ruling theory of dreams and in fact to every theory of dreams..."

 Freud advanced the idea that an analyst can differentiate between the manifest content and latent content of a dream.
 The manifest content refers to the remembered narrative that plays out in the dream itself.
 The latent content refers to the underlying meaning of the dream.
 During sleep, the unconscious condenses, displaces, and forms representations of the dream content, the latent content of which is often unrecognizable to the individual upon waking.

 Critics have argued that Freud's theory of dreams requires sexual interpretation.
 Freud, however, contested this criticism, noting that "the assertion that all dreams require a sexual interpretation, against which critics rage so incessantly, occurs nowhere in my Interpretation of Dreams.
 It is not to be found in any of the numerous editions of this book and is in obvious contradiction to other views expressed in it."
-Freud stated that “The interpretation of dreams is the royal road to a knowledge of the unconscious activities of the mind."
+Freud stated that "[T]he interpretation of dreams is the royal road to a knowledge of the unconscious activities of the mind."